 - Test the affiliate referral URL again

-Doing the above will flush WordPress` rewrite rules and should fix the issue.
+Performing the above steps will flush WordPress' rewrite rules and should fix the issue.

 Tip: Simply visiting the permalinks page without saving anything will still flush the rewrite rules, but clicking a button sure feels good!